johnroutledge/milestone-project-1/README.md

 - Javascript for the scroll up/down navbar was taken from w3schools.com
 - Matt Rudge at Code Institute for the basics behind the Bootstrap Grid and also collapsible navbar.
-- Brian O'Grady at Code Institute for the 'hero-zoom' idea and code.
+- Brian O'Grady at Code Institute for the 'hero-zoom' idea and code from the 'Love Running' tutorial.

 ### Acknowledgements